 Before the penalty shootout begins, each team must hand over to referees up to 6 prepared robots that may participate in the penalty shootout (including replacements).
 No robots may be added once the penalty shootout starts.
 All participating robots must be wearing the correct jersey for their player (1-6) and no duplicate numbers are permitted.
-Before each penalty kick, both teams are allowed to select which of the robots they have handed over will participate (as goal keeper or striker) in the penalty kick; the referee will first ask the defending team and then the attacking team to nominate their selected robot for the shot.
-To prevent mistakes or confusion, only team leaders should communicate the requested robot selection to referees.
-In response, the Game-Controller operator selects the requested striker and goalie robots from the opposing teams and the GameController communicates that all non-selected robots are substitutes and should remain inactive.
+Before each penalty kick, both teams are allowed to select which of the robots they have handed over will participate (as goal keeper or striker) in the penalty kick.
+Only team leaders should communicate the requested robot selection to referees by handing the referee a card with their chosen number privately before each kick.
+After both teams have selected their player, the GameController operator selects the requested striker and goalie robots from the opposing teams and the GameController communicates that all non-selected robots are substitutes and should remain inactive.